 So let’s deconstruct the very first string of the order book’s green wall.
 The total amount of Bitcoins that are offered to the sellers at the price of $9,178.1 are 13.22 Bitcoins.
 And all of them are sold at this price to 11 sellers.

-Based on this particular pic presented above we can say that the trend is positive, since there are a lot of buyers, and the situation feels like if the price were about to break a new support level.
+Based on this particular image presented above, we can say that the trend is positive, since there are a lot of buyers, and the situation feels as though the price will break a new support level.

-You can say that in general, order books present you with the same kind of information, however, some order books might give you more info and, thus, a deeper understanding of what’s going on in the market.
+You can generally say that order books present you with the same kind of information, but some might give you more information and, thus, a deeper understanding of what’s going on in the market.